alexandrehtrb/alexandrehtrb.github.io/src/posts/2024/03/http2-and-http3-explained.md

 | **Connection identification** | source IP and port | source IP and port | connection ID\*\*,<br>resistant to IP changes |
 | **Cryptography** | optional;<br>applied over the entire message | optional;<br>applied over the entire message | embedded TLS 1.3;<br>applied over each QUIC packet |

-\* TLS 1.2 requires 2 roundtrips for cryptographic handshake and TLS 1.3 requires only 1, with the option for 0-RTT (*zero roundtrip time resumption*), where there is no need of previous handshake. **However, 0-RTT enables [replay attacks](https://blog.cloudflare.com/introducing-0-rtt) and therefore is unsafe.**
+\* TLS 1.2 requires 2 roundtrips for cryptographic handshake and TLS 1.3 requires only 1, with the option for 0-RTT (*zero roundtrip time resumption*), where there is no need of previous handshake. **However, 0-RTT enables [replay attacks](https://blog.cloudflare.com/introducing-0-rtt) and therefore is unsafe.
+This is an optional feature, that can be disabled.**

 \*\* QUIC's connection ID can be used for fingerprinting, posing a risk to user privacy, according to a [research](/assets/misc/2024_03_research_A_QUIC_Look_at_Web_Tracking.pdf).